 3.5 A copy of the Code of Conduct can be read at: http://www.hd.square-enix.com/eng/company/philosophy.html

 4.1 Square Enix currently believes the risk of slavery or human trafficking in its supply chain to be low.
-Square Enix therefore does not currently audit its suppliers for compliance.
-However, Square Enix will consider increased measures, such as auditing or third party verification, for any suppliers that it determines are of medium or high risk.
+Square Enix therefore does not currently audit its suppliers for compliance and does not apply key performance indicators throughout its business relating to slavery and human trafficking prevention measures.
+However, Square Enix does carry out risk assessments on suppliers where deemed appropriate (for example, a risk is suspected or identified in the ordinary course of business).
+Square Enix will also consider increased measures, such as auditing or third party verification, for any suppliers that it determines are of medium or high risk.
 If Square Enix suspects a supplier is involved in such activities, it will conduct an inquiry and, if necessary, terminate that supplier and/or take other corrective action immediately.

 Chief Executive Officer